pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/retainOnDelete.md

     weight: 13
 ---

 The `retainOnDelete` resource option marks a resource to be retained.
-If a resource is retained then when Pulumi deletes or replaces the resource it will not call through to the resource provider's `Delete` method.
+If this option is set then Pulumi will not call through to the resource provider's `Delete` method when deleting or replacing the resource during `pulumi up` or `pulumi destroy`.
 As a result, the resource will not be deleted from the backing cloud provider, but will be removed from the Pulumi state.

-This option can be used for shared resources that other stacks might be making use of.

-To actually delete a retained resource, it must first be *unretained*.
+To actually delete a retained resource, this setting must first be set to `false`.

 * Set `retainOnDelete: false` and then run `pulumi up`

-Once the resource is unretained, it can be fully deleted as part of a following update.
+Once the resource is no longer marked retained, it can be fully deleted as part of a following update.

-If a retained resource is deleted by Pulumi and you later want to actually delete it from the backing cloud provider you will either need to use your provider's manual interface to find and delete the resource, or import the resource back into Pulumi then unretain and delete it.
+If a retained resource is deleted by Pulumi and you later want to actually delete it from the backing cloud provider you will either need to use your provider's manual interface to find and delete the resource, or import the resource back into Pulumi to unset `retainOnDelete` and delete it again fully.

 The default is to inherit this value from the parent resource, and `false` for resources without a parent.